-Peace officers may lawfully enter an area in which an individual has a reasonable expectation of privacy, when there is a compelling need for official action and no time to secure a warrant.

-Exigent circumstances means an emergency situation requiring swift action to prevent:

-- imminent danger to a person's life or safety - serious damage to property - imminent escape of a suspect - imminent destruction or removal of evidence resolve the emergency, nothing more.
+Introduction reasonable Peace officers may lawfully enter an area in which an individual has a reasonable expectation of privacy, when there is a compelling need for officia action and no time to secure a warrant.
+Necessary conditions Exigent ci to prevent ircumstances means an emergency situation requiring swift action seriousimmin ent danger to a person's life or safety s damage to property ent escape of a suspect ent destruction or removal of evidence NOTE: Once inside, peace officers may do whatever is necessary to resolve the emergency, nothing more.
 Once the emergency has dissipated (no longer any imminent danger to life, property, etc.), a warrant may be needed for further searching.

-NOTE: Once inside, peace officers may do whatever is necessary to etc.), a warrant may be needed for further searching.

-NOTE: For additional information or exigent circumstance searches, refer to LD 9: Crimes Against Children.

-Scope of a search

-Under exigent circumstances, the primary purpose of the officer's entry is to attend to the emergency situation.
-After entering the premises, officers may conduct a search only if it is reasonable to believe a search is necessary to secure the emergency.

-Officers who are conducting a lawful search based on exigent circumstances may seize any item in plain view if there is probable cause to believe the item is contraband or evidence of a crime.
+NOTE: For additional information or exigent circumstance searches, refer to LD 9: Crimes Against Children .
+Scope of a search attend to the conduct a gent circumstances, the primary purpose of the officer's entry is to he emergency situation.
+After entering the premises, officers may search only if it is reasonable to believe a search is necessary to emergency. may seize Officers who are conducting a lawful search based on exigent circumstances may seize any item in plain view if there is probable cause to believe the item is contraband or evidence of a crime.
+Continued on next page